Health & Safety Update:

 Our Symphony Store, located in the Jones Hall lobby, is open for select performances only.
-You may also purchase Houston Symphony recordings online by clicking here.
+You may also purchase Houston Symphony recordings online using the link below.

 Alternatively, if you would like to eat outside of the hall, you may visit nearby restaurants and cafes (e.g. Birraporetti’s, Perbacco, the Lancaster Hotel Bistro, as well as many options along Main St. and in the GreenStreet Downtown development).